kelvinst/genesis_rails/README.md

 //= require bootstrap
 //= require magic_view

+# then, at the end of file, add the following line to init the magic_view code
+//= require magic_view/init

 <config/application.rb>
 # add the following lines to configure the generators properly
     config.generators do |g|